ms-cleblanc/opus-vad/README.md

 ### Library Performance

-The opusvad library has been tested and considered compatible with linux, Mac, Windows, Android, and iOS.
+The opusvad library has been tested and considered compatible with linux, Mac, Android, and iOS.

 * The library is designed to use the Opus Library in "narrowband", so CPU usage fits roughly 40MHz or 2% of a 2GHz capturing
 * CPU utilization is ~.02 seconds per 1 second of audio